-Students majoring in many social science, humanities, and other interdisciplinary programs will find it beneficial to double major or minor in Peace, Justice and Conflict Studies.
-Students can also pursue a cross-college double major, such as with Journalism or Intercultural Communication in the College of Communication.
-Students who pursue the major are well prepared for graduate work in the humanities or social sciences, and specifically in peace, justice, or conflict studies, as well as for professional training in law, public service, or business.
+Students majoring in other programs will find it beneficial to double major or minor in Peace, Justice and Conflict Studies.
+Students can also pursue an LAS or other college double major, such as with Health Sciences in the College of Science and Health, Journalism in the College of Communication, or the 3+3 BA/JD with the College of Law.
+Students who pursue the major are well prepared for graduate work in the humanities or social sciences, as well as for professional training in law, public service, or business.